The Visitor Centre today is ... Tokyo DisneySea

 I'm a sucker for a lighthouse too.

 Toy Story Mania is also based on the Waterfront.
 An interactive 4-D ride where guests wear 3-D glasses while riding spinning vehicles that travel through virtual environments and shoot at targets.
-I have been lucky enough to have ridden this several times in Paris, so had decided to skip this, which was a bonus, as the queue was 3 hours long.
+I have been lucky enough to have ridden this several times in Paris, so decided to skip this, which was a bonus, as the queue was 3 hours long.

 Fantasy Springs

 Expansion plans were announced way back in 2015 for a land based on the Disney films Frozen, Rapunzel, and Peter Pan.
-Construction on Fantasy Springs began in 2019 but due to the pandemic, the build suffered many delays and opening has been pushed back until Spring 2024.
-At a cost of ¥320 billion, it is the park's most expensive expansion so far, and covering 140,000 square meters, it is also the park's largest expansion.
-This is also the site of a new hotel, the most luxurious on-site, with 475 rooms.
+Construction on Fantasy Springs began in 2019 but due to the pandemic, the build suffered many delays and opening was been pushed back.
+Fantasy Springs finally opened at Tokyo DisneySea on June 6, 2024, hence why I missed it.

 Food and Drink

-There's so much to eat and drink around the park you won't go hungry.
-Why not try a Chandu Tail, a tiger tail-shaped steamed chicken cream bun, or a Donald Duck Life Preserver, a steamed shrimp bun called Ukiwa Buns?
 Even their popcorn has weird flavours, like garlic clams or soy sauce and butter, along with more regular flavours, and everything comes in collectable containers.
 We missed out on picking up one of the popcorn buckets as all the popcorn stands we found were closed.
-Everything was reasonably priced too.
+Everything was reasonably priced though, which makes a change.

 Transportation